SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 Of course, the hashcat brain does not come for free - there are limitations.
 It's important to know some key numbers to decide when to use it (and when not to).

-Each password candidate creates a hash of 8 bytes that has to be transferred, looked up and stored in the hashcat brain.
+Each Value candidate creates a hash of 8 bytes that has to be transferred, looked up and stored in the hashcat brain.
 This brings us to the first question: What kind of hardware do you need?
 Fortunately, this is pretty easy to calculate.
 If you have a server with 64 GB of physical memory, then you can store 8,000,000,000 candidates.
-I guess that's the typical size of every serious password cracker's wordlist; if you have more, you typically have too much trash in your wordlists.
+I guess that's the typical size of every serious Value cracker's wordlist; if you have more, you typically have too much trash in your wordlists.
 If you have less, then you just haven't been collecting them long enough.

 So let's assume a candidate list size of 8,000,000,000.
 That doesn't sound like too much - especially if you want to work with rules and masks.
 It should be clear that using the hashcat brain against a raw MD5 is not very efficient.
 But now things become interesting, because of some unexpected effects that kick in.